bibickette/00_arachnida/docs/README_JPEG.md

-# JPEG — Analyzer Documentation
+# JPEG - Analyzer Documentation

 *This document complements the **Scorpion** documentation.
 For project overview and usage instructions, see the main README [here](../README.md).*

-This documentation is written to **match what `JPEGAnalyzer.parse_jpeg_sof()` currently extracts** in your Scorpion project, while also describing the general structure of a JPEG file.

 ---